 Because all of the devices are owned and maintained by the school, we will purchase extra devices to provide a “hot-swap” experience to students when they have a hardware issue that can’t be solved.
 The student will be handed a hot-swap device and their device will be sent out for repair. iCloud will re-sync all of their apps and data to their new device within about 30 minutes (for students on the Upper School campus).

-Finally, the iPad truly has a 10 hour battery life and can survive all seven periods on one charge.
-This is going to be a tremendous improvement for the classroom experience.
-No more students trying to figure out when to use their computer or where they can plug in to recharge their device.
+Finally, the iPad truly has a 10-hour battery life and can survive all seven periods on one charge.
+This is going to be a tremendous improvement in the classroom experience.
+No more students trying to figure out when to use their computers or where they can plug in to recharge their devices.